Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 ```

-Next we will create a view with our auth functionality:
+Next we will create a view with our auth functionality.
+The main things to be aware of here is the constants: "DOMAIN", "CLIENT_ID", "CLIENT_SECRET" and "REDIRECT_URI".
+"CLIENT_ID", "CLIENT_SECRET" and "REDIRECT_URI" of course needs to be the same, defined previously in the API.

+The views sole purpose is to handle the "Login" button clicked, fire a request towards the API's authentication endpoint and retrieve token, which needs to be parsed, saved in securestorage and used in subsequent requests.

 **YourApp/lib/ui/view/auth/auth.dart**